 2. Q: I am an incoming student.
 Can I apply for a FLAS?
 Yes, if you will be a UCLA graduate student or a transfer undergraduate student.
-If you are selected for a FLAS fellowship, your award will be contingent on acceptance into UCLA.
+If you are selected for a FLAS fellowship, your award will be contingent upon your acceptance into UCLA.
 Incoming undergraduate freshmen are not eligible.

 3. Q: I am a current UCLA undergraduate.
 Am I eligible?
 Yes.
 If you are selected for a FLAS fellowship, you need to be enrolled during the fellowship period and studying the target language at the intermediate level or higher.